BryanJacobs/FIDOk/docs/CTAP.md

 ```

 The value of `assignedCredProtect` level will be either `null`, indicating the cred protect extension
-wasn't present in the response from the Authenticator, or the assigned value it sent back (hopefully
+wasn't present in the response from the Authenticator, or the assigned value the Authenticator sent back (hopefully
 three!).